kat-ko/Final-Project-ANLP/README.md

 <b>Automatic Summarisation of scientific papers</b>

-In the following chapters, we describe what is inside of this repository and how to run the code.

 ### The Datasets Used:
 * Scisumm 2018 (accessible on [Github](https://github.com/WING-NUS/scisumm-corpus/tree/master/data/Training-Set-2018)).
 This dataset is small, it consists of 30 papers and their extractive target summarisations.